strainer/Fdrandom.js/readme.md

 version |        | prints version
 checkfloat|      | checks float math is compliant for expected output

+A compact api reference is [here](./Fdrandom.api)

 Speed & Quality
 ---------------
-The percentages in the above tables are very rough as js engine performance varies.
+The percentages in the above tables are very rough as VM performance varies.
 Fdrandoms default method:`f48` runs at about same speed as both Firefox and Chromes native Math.random in 2017.